 You might be wondering with the question: Just what exactly are approach shoes?
 They look like your regular trail kicks, so why not simply call them “hiking shoes”?
 For the rock climbing enthusiast, shoes that fall under this category need no introduction, but for the seemingly uninitiated or just uninformed, they do.
 Approach hikers are a hybrid of sorts, falling somewhere between standard hiking footwear and rock climbing shoes.
 To put it simply, they are most suitable for the approach—that specific journey leading towards the base of that climbable rock.

-Characteristics that set approach shoes apart from regular hikers are as follows:
+Characteristics that set approach shoes apart from regular hikers

 Best approach shoes - November 2019